 What is Logtail?

-Logtail is a log collection client provided by Log Service to facilitate your access to logs.
-After you install Logtail on the server from which you want to collect logs, Logtail listens to specified log files and uploads newly written logs to the specified Logstore.
+Logtail is a log collection agent that is provided by Log Service.
+Logtail allows you to collect logs from different data sources to Log Service.
+After you install Logtail on the server from which you want to collect logs, Logtail monitors the specified log files and uploads logs that are newly written to the log files to a specified Logstore.

-No, Logtail cannot collect static logs.
-Logtail monitors the changes of log files based on whether log events are modified.
-If log events are modified, Logtail sends the generated logs to Log Service in real time.
-If log events are not modified, Logtail does not collect those logs.
+Logtail monitors modification events in the file system to determine whether log files are modified.
+If log files are modified, Logtail collects the logs that are generated in real time and sends the logs to Log Service.
+If log files are not modified, Logtail does not collect data from the log files.

 Which operating systems does Logtail support?

-The following versions of Linux x86 (64-bit) servers are supported:
+Logtail supports the following versions of 64-bit Linux x86 servers:

 - Alibaba Cloud Linux 2.1903